 The Issuer and its subsidiaries comprise the CaixaBank Group (the "Group"), and the Issuer is the parent company of the financial conglomerate formed by the Group's regulated entities.
 As a result, the Issuer has been classified by the ECB as a significant supervised entity, and the Issuer, together with the credit institutions of the Group, constitute a significant supervised group, of which the Issuer is the entity at the highest level of prudential consolidation.

-As a listed bank, the Issuer is subject to oversight by the ECB and the Spanish national securities market regulator (CNMV); the other members of the Group are subject to oversight by supplementary and industry-based bodies, including the DGSFP, among others.
+As a listed bank, the Issuer is subject to oversight by the ECB and the CNMV; the other members of the Group are subject to oversight by supplementary and industry-based bodies, including the DGSFP, among others.

 Strategy